Volume electron microscopy in injured rat brain validates white matter microstructure metrics from diffusion MRI: Data and code availability

+The 3d EM volumes and their segmentation are publicly available at \url{https://etsin.fairdata.fi/dataset/f8ccc23a-1f1a-4c98-86b7-b63652a809c3}.
+The dMRI volumes will also be made publicly available.
 Several publicly available toolboxes were used in this study as indicated in the methods section.
 Extra in-house codes created for the analysis of the 3d EM and dMRI data will be made publicly available by the authors.